 This translates into paying fair minimum prices for their commodities and paying premiums for their fair trade lots via the exporter or manufacturer.
 It means engaging in social projects to improve schooling, literacy, healthcare, and access to clean drinking water.
 It also requires a commitment to improving the natural habitat, including improving forest diversity and keeping rivers clean.

-All of Ciranda’s products are also available with fair trade certification, licensed and audited by the following Fair Trade certification programs:
+Ciranda’s products are available with fair trade certification, licensed and audited by the following Fair Trade certification programs: